I don’t often buy nuts still in the shell for Christmas, but I always make some sort of candied nuts.

 My dad loved candied nuts so we always had them around the house at Christmas.
 Making maple molasses candied walnuts reminds me of my dad and that’s why it’s one of my favourite recipes to share.

-This easy recipe is ready in under 30 minutes.
-Maple molasses candied walnuts make a great nibble with drinks and make a lovely hostess gift too.
+Maple candied walnuts are ready in under 30 minutes.
+They are a great nibble with drinks and make a lovely hostess gift too.

 - Preheat oven to 325˚F. Line a cookie sheet with parchment paper.
 Have a second sheet of parchment nearby.